Dark-Alex-17/gman/README.md

 `password_file` configuration option.
 If you choose to use a password file, ensure that it is secured with appropriate file permissions (e.g., `chmod 600 ~/.gman_password`).
 The default file for the password file is `~/.gman_password`.

-For use across multiple systems, `gman` can sync with a remote Git repository.
+For use across multiple systems, `gman` can sync with a remote Git repository (requires `git` to be installed).

 **Important Notes for Git Sync:**
 - You **must** create the remote repository on your Git provider (e.g., GitHub) *before* attempting to sync.